buntec/ff4s/docs/examples/reusable-components.md

 ## View

-The interesting bit of the `View` is the creation of the `components` variable as an instance of the `Components` class that allows us to import and use all components created.
+The interesting bit of the `View` is the instantiation of the `Components` class that allows us to import and use all components created.

 ```scala mdoc:js:shared